pbierkortte/AI-Prompt-Toolkit/tools/rule_project_registry.md

 Builds persistent project context that survives AI session changes, eliminating redundant codebase exploration and accelerating development workflows.

 > [!NOTE]
 > This system creates compound efficiency gains - each documented file makes future AI interactions faster and more focused.
-Works for any project size or technology stack.
+Works for most project sizes or technology stacks.

 ### Usage
 Update the registry whenever you create, modify, or remove git-tracked files OR files open in your editor tabs.
 Add this rule to your AI assistant's project context.